Best Baby Monitors in Canada 2026: Video, WiFi, and Health Tracking

 Do You Actually Need a Baby Monitor?

-The honest answer: it depends entirely on your home.
-In a cozy open-plan condo, you can often hear your baby from the kitchen without any device at all.
-A simple audio monitor for nap time might be all you ever need — no WiFi, no app, no monthly fees.
+Honest answer: it depends on your floor plan.
+In an open-plan condo, you can often hear your baby from the kitchen without any device.
+A simple audio monitor for nap time — no WiFi, no app, no monthly fees — may be all you ever need.

 Infant Optics DXR-8 PRO Video Baby Monitor with Interchangeable Lens